zlatinb/muwire/doc/wire-protocol.md

 ## Messages

 After the handhsake follows a stream of messages.
 Messages can arrive in any order.

-Each message consists of 3 bytes - the most significant bit of the first message indicates if the payload is binary or JSON.
+Between ultrapeers, each message consists of 3 bytes - the most significant bit of the first byte indicates if the payload is binary or JSON.
 The remaining 23 bits indicate the length of the message.

+Between leaf and ultrapeer, each message consists of 2 bytes unsigned payload length followed by the JSON payload.

-The JSON payload has two mandatory top-level fields - type and version:
+The JSON structure has two mandatory top-level fields - type and version:

 ```
 {